 1. Know Your Risks for Hereditary Diseases and Disorders

-A good medical history will include health information from you and close family.
+A good medical history will include health information from you and your close family.

 Risks for diabetes, heart disease, and several types of cancers can be genetically inherited.
 While this doesn’t mean you’ll become ill, you can plan accordingly.